Places you can stay

 Taiwan is a small island to the east of China that has become a huge travel destination.
-With the scenic mountains, beautiful bodies of water, and tasty food, there’s no wonder why more and more people are heading there on vacation.
+With the scenic mountains, beautiful bodies of water, and tasty food, it’s easy to see why more and more people choose to visit Taiwan every year.

-Taiwan might be small, but there are plenty of interesting attractions in Taipei, the nation’s capital, and even more if you venture around the island.
-With so many forests, beaches, hot springs, museums, and other amazing attractions it might be hard to narrow down your list of things to see and explore during your trip to Taiwan.
+Taiwan might be small, but there are plenty of interesting attractions in Taipei (the nation’s capital), and even more if you venture around the island.
+With so many forests, beaches, hot springs, museums, and other amazing attractions, you’re going to have a long list of things to see and explore during your trip to Taiwan.

 Stroll along the maze of dense alleys and what you will find might surprise you.
 It is the perfect spot to learn about the food and culture of the Taiwanese people.

-ⓘ TIP: For other city highlights, read our article 8 Best Things to See in Taipei in One Day.
-It visits the most popular tourist attractions, such as Taipei 101 and National Palace Museum, as well as a number of other iconic sights.
+ⓘ TIP: For other city highlights, read 8 Best Things to See in Taipei in One Day.
+It visits the most popular tourist attractions, such as Taipei 101 and the National Palace Museum, as well as several other iconic sights.

 Taiwan is known for its lush greenery, and the Shei-Pa National Park is a great place for anyone interested in seeing the natural side of the country.